-(Ord. of 9-7-1999, § 1(4-282); Ord.
-No. 16-12, § 2, 8-1-16)

-State law reference(s)—Enforcement by city authorized, O.C.G.A. § 3-5-84.

 Sec.
 6-349.
 False report.

 The filing of a false or fraudulent report under this division shall render the wholesale dealer making such report liable for a penalty equal to ten percent of the amount of the remittance which would be required under an accurate and truthful report.